 - Seeking transportation funding?
 Submit a Pensby Funding Form.

 On Bryn Mawr's Campus

-email@example.com) - Katherine Santarpia (She/Her) is a sophomore at Bryn Mawr College.
-She has yet to declare a major but is fascinated by almost anything in the humanities and social sciences (sorry, STEM folk!)
+Katherine (she/her) is a junior at Bryn Mawr College.
+She studies Spanish and political science with a minor in psychology and is fascinated by almost anything in the humanities and social sciences (sorry, STEM folk!).
 Katherine loves sloths, is friendly like a puppy, and is silly like a goose.